 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

 So, you want to explore Tulum on a budget?
-Tulum, Mexico is one of those cities that has been flooding everyone’s Instagram and Pinterest feeds this past year.
+Tulum, Mexico is one of those cities that has been flooding everyone’s Instagram and Pinterest feeds these past few years.
 When most people think of Tulum they envision beachfront private villas, sandy white beaches, and lavish restaurants.
-While it does have all of those things, this hip town in Riviera Maya also has hostels, public transportation, and 50 cent tacos!
+While it does absolutely have all of those things and more, this hip town in Riviera Maya also has hostels, public transportation, and 50 cent tacos!

-When I booked a spontaneous solo trip down to Tulum a few weeks ago the main questions that I got were, “Isn’t Tulum expensive?,” “How much did you spend?,” or even the more upfront statement of, “You must have spent a shit ton of money!”.
-Well let me just say it now, my trip to Tulum was NOT expensive by the average vacation standard.
-Keep reading to find out how to explore Tulum on a budget!
+When I booked my first spontaneous solo trip down to Tulum in 2018 the main questions that I got were, “Isn’t Tulum expensive?,” “How much did you spend?,” or even the more upfront statement of, “You must have spent a shit ton of money!”.
+Well let me just say it now, my trip to Tulum was not expensive by the average vacation standard.
+I’ve returned to Tulum twice more since then, in 2019 and most recently in 2021.
+While prices do continue to go up, it is absolutely still possible to visit Tulum on a budget.
+Keep reading to find out just how to explore Tulum on a budget!

 How to Visit Tulum on a Budget

-The great thing about Tulum is that it is not super expensive to get to!
-Doing a quick search I was able to find flights less than one month away from New York, Los Angeles, and Miami in the $200 range and flights from Washington D.C. and San Francisco in the $300 range.
-Please note that these flights are fly and return on weekdays, weekend flights will usually be more expensive due to a higher demand.
+The great thing about Tulum is that it is not super expensive to get to from most parts of the US!
+You can often find direct flights from New York, Los Angeles, and Miami in the $200 range and flights from Washington D.C. and San Francisco in the $300 range.
+Please note that many of these flights are fly and return on weekdays as roundtrip weekend flights tend to be more expensive due to a higher demand.

 Once you arrive at Cancun International Airport you will need to make the journey to Tulum.
 Luckily, it’s super easy to get to Tulum from Cancun Airport.
 As I was traveling in Tulum on a budget I chose to travel by ADO bus.
-A ticket to Tulum costs just $10 USD and takes approximately 2 hours.
-A private van or taxi service will be more expensive, however perhaps more convenient for those traveling in a group.
+A ticket to Tulum costs just $14 USD and takes approximately 2 hours.
+A private van or taxi service will be more expensive, however perhaps more convenient for those traveling in a group of two or more people.

 Where to Stay in Tulum on a Budget

 The first thing to understand about Tulum is that it is broken up into two main parts: Tulum Beach and Tulum Town.
-Staying in Tulum Beach means staying at a beachfront property.
-While this is obviously the ideal for many, these properties will are significantly more expensive.
-As a solo traveler traveling during high season, I decided to go to budget route of staying in Tulum Town.
+More recently there has been development in Aldea Zama as well, a third area to stay in Tulum.
+Staying in Tulum Beach usually means staying at a beachfront property.
+While this is obviously the ideal for many, these properties are significantly more expensive.
+For this reason, I have personally always stayed in Tulum Town, otherwise known as Tulum Pueblo.

 Amorcito Corazon Hotel y Hostel